 Stave Off Tooth Erosion

 Ensuring the health of your tooth enamel is among the chief reasons to see your dentist twice a year.
 Your dentist can clean your teeth, examine them and advise at-home care and in-office treatments to avoid tooth erosion.
-If it is time for your next checkup, schedule a visit with Dr. Jeff at Scottsdale Dental Excellence.
+If it is time for your next checkup, schedule a visit with Dr. Jeff at Scottsdale Cosmetic Dentistry Excellence.
 Jeffrey D. Clark, DDS, is among the leading dentists in the Scottsdale area and looks forward to helping you enjoy a perfect smile.
 Call us today at 480 585 1853.